 - Have plates and dishes in an easy-to-reach place

-- Place tissues, magazines, pillows, remote, etc in a convenient area – place clothing in your bedroom where it is easily acceptable
+- Place tissues, magazines, pillows, remote, etc. in a convenient area; place clothing in your bedroom where it is easily accessible

 Most importantly, work with your medical team to prepare before and after surgery.

-- foodforbreastcancer.com is searchable for type of cancer, specific chemos, radiation
+Dietary: foodforbreastcancer.com is searchable for type of cancer, specific chemos, and radiation.

 - Essential oils — 5 drops each of frankincense, lemon, thieves, and purification in roller bottle, fill rest with neutral oil.
 Rub on soles of feet 2x/day

-Immunity pills (mushrooms) to take during chemo and in between chemo treatments (please consult with physician):
+- Immunity pills (mushrooms) to take during chemo and in between chemo treatments (please consult with physician): Host Defense, Turkey Tail

-- Neuropathy can be quite common during chemo, survivors have recommended the following: ice on hands and feet during infusion, and shake your hands around as much as possible
+- Neuropathy can be quite common during chemo; survivors recommend ice on hands and feet during infusion, and shaking your hands around as much as possible

-- Peppermint essential oil can rubbed on stomach can help ease nausea
+- Peppermint essential oil rubbed on stomach can help ease nausea

-- Aloe water can keep things flowing – dried & stewed fruits as well as increasing fiber in your diet can help with constipation
+- Aloe water can keep things flowing; dried and stewed fruits as well as increasing fiber in your diet can help with constipation

-- Drink lots of water, stay hydrated – decaffeinated tea & coffee, juice, and milk are all good choices
+- Drink lots of water, stay hydrated; decaffeinated tea and coffee, juice, and milk are all good choices

 - Eat whenever you can